Big data heralds return of the Cray supercomputer

-SEATTLE Oct 20 "Big data" means big computers, and good news for Cray Inc .
+SEATTLE "Big data" means big computers, and good news for Cray Inc.

 The pioneer of supercomputers in the 1970s stood on the brink of obscurity 20 years ago but is now surging back to prominence.
 Its shares have almost doubled over the past 12 months.